 Step 2

-Turn off the heat and strain the mixture through a sieve lined with paper towels or cloth (such as cheesecloth).
+Turn off the heat and strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).

 To Store